 Several Pride celebrations host kid-specific events too: The Children's Discovery Museum of San Jose hosts a Proud of My Family event, giving LGBTQ families a chance to create rainbow bracelets, face paintings, and collages before a mid-day parade in the city's Central Park.
 And at San Francisco Pride, there's a Family Garden area focused on providing a safe and less-crowded area for young ones, complete with arts and crafts as well as a San Francisco Pride Run with a free kids’ race component.

 San Francisco's famous “gayborhood,” the Castro, is known not only for its vibrant culture and nightlife, but its role in post-Summer of Love political history supporting the first-ever openly gay politician, Harvey Milk.
 The National GLBT History Museum, a small but mighty display of regular exhibitions from the community's rich and often unexplored past, is situated right in the heart of the Castro near the Human Rights Campaign's official store—housed in Milk's former Castro Camera store and campaign headquarters.

 Downtown Los Angeles has had a true glow-up in the past few years due in part to its burgeoning queer community.
-During Pride Month, check the website of DTLA Proud for events (And while you're downtown, check out Precinct, DTLA's most popular gay bar, which often puts on performances from RuPaul's descendants.)
+DTLA Proud sets up in Pershing Square every August, offering performances from drag queens and pop stars, and plenty of photo ops on the water slide.
+Friday is always all-ages and free, while Saturday and Sunday are for adults only—expect drinks, dancing, and local vendors selling swag.
+(And while you're downtown, check out Precinct, DTLA's most popular gay bar, which often puts on performances from RuPaul's descendants.)